Kickle/Docs/Docs/beta/voila.md

 #Voila

-Voila is a project that we are working on for a few months now.
+Voila is a project that we have been working on for a few months now.
 Our goal is to create a great experience with kickle, locally in the meeting room.

-We are really excited to release it!
-It is part of our beta release.
+We are very excited to be releasing it as part of our beta release!

 ##Features
-We will launch some features gradually.
-Today we limit the version to :
+We will launch certain features gradually.
+Today's version will be limited to:

 * Local Sharing
-* Windows Sender
+* Windows 10 Sender

 ##Architecture
-The sender is connected directly to the receiver on Kickle.
+The sender is connected directly to the receiver via Kickle.
 At this time, Kickle should be reachable by the sender on the local network.

 ![Voila](../img/VOILA.png)